What is an SMD file?

 If you are working within the Valve Source development environment:

 - Use the Source SDK tools.
 You can compile and view models within the SDK.
-However, opening and editing the
+However, opening and editing the .smdfiles would still typically involve a text editor or a 3D modeling tool.

 - Viewing Tools